baldlion/express-dynamic-static/README.md

 application may have its own static assets folder.
 This plugin lets you define the path to the static assets folder at runtime when a route is requested.

-A typical use case might be an client-side app and a client-side admin app running on the same server.
+A typical use case might be a client-side app and a client-side admin app running on the same server.

 ## Install